AnMoreau/PyMoosh/README.md

 1. **Official PyMoosh Presentation Paper**
    [Journal of the Optical Society of America B, 41(2), A67-A78 (2024)](https://opg.optica.org/josab/fulltext.cfm?uri=josab-41-2-A67)

+   And the [up-to-date version on ArXiv](https://arxiv.org/abs/2309.00654), with minor typo corrections.

    If you use PyMoosh in your research, please cite:
    ```bibtex
    @article{langevin2024pymoosh,